smartcontractkit/chainlink-testing-framework/config/README.md

 If the `test_secrets_override_key` is not provided, the workflow will default to using the secrets preconfigured in the CI environment.

+### Creating New Test Secrets in TestConfig

+When adding a new secret to the `TestConfig`, such as a token or other sensitive information, the method `ReadConfigValuesFromEnvVars()` in `config/testconfig.go` must be extended to include the new secret.
+Ensure that the new environment variable starts with the `E2E_TEST_` prefix.
+This prefix is crucial for ensuring that the secret is correctly propagated to Kubernetes tests when using the Remote Runner.

+Here’s a quick checklist for adding a new test secret:

+- Add the secret to ~/.testsecrets with the `E2E_TEST_` prefix to ensure proper handling.
+- Extend the `config/testconfig.go:ReadConfigValuesFromEnvVars()` method to load the secret in `TestConfig`
+- Add the secrets to [All E2E Test Secrets](https://github.com/smartcontractkit/chainlink-testing-framework/blob/main/config/README.md#all-e2e-test-secrets) table.

 ## Working example

 For a full working example making use of all the building blocks see [testconfig.go](../config/examples/testconfig.go).
 It provides methods for reading TOML, applying overrides and validating non-empty config blocks.
 It supports 4 levels of overrides, in order of precedence: